Z-snails/idris2text/README.md

 # idris2text
-Wrapper around primitive String, with added functionality Heavily inspired by Haskell's text package
+Wrapper around primitive String, with additional functionality

+Inspired by Haskell's text package

 ## Performance
 `Text` is never asymtopically slower than `String` however it may in some circumstances be slower